detiuaveiro/iei/classes/class_01/01 exercises/exercises_00.md

 Let's create a script that automates creating a project structure.

-1. Create and open a new file named `setup_project.sh` in your `~/TIA` directory.
+1. Create and open a new file named `setup_project.sh` in your `~/IEI` directory.
+Add the following code, then save and close the file.
-2. Add the following code.
-This script checks if a directory already exists and then uses a `for` loop to create subdirectories.
     ```bash
     #!/bin/bash
-    PROJECT_DIR="$HOME/TIA/my_project"
+    PROJECT_DIR="$HOME/IEI/my_project"

     if [ -d "$PROJECT_DIR" ]; then
       echo "Error: Directory '$PROJECT_DIR' already exists."